fabriciomrkonell/arduino-nodejs-socketio/README.md

 Comunicação com NodeJS, via Socket.IO com o Arduino.

-Copyright (C) 2015  Fabricio Ronchi / João Pedro Schmitt
+Copyright (C) 2015  Fabrício Ronchi / João Pedro Schmitt

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by